QUT-GenAI-Lab/genai-arcade/_posts/2024-10-11-context-window.markdown

 # Context Window

-Ever tried writing a story with AI, only to find it keeps forgetting your character’s hair colour halfway through?
+Ever tried writing a story with AI, only to find it keeps forgetting a character’s hair colour halfway through?

 You tell it: *“Sarah has curly red hair and a green jacket.”* But a few paragraphs later, Sarah’s suddenly blonde and wearing a hoodie.
 Frustrating, right?